Sensitivity Study of the Tau Lepton Electric Dipole Moment at the Super Tau-Charm Facility: Particle Pairing

-Among the methods tested, Method I, which uses $\chi^2$ determination with joint kinematic fitting, achieves the highest accuracy.
-Therefore, all subsequent steps are based on the data selected using Method I.
+{We tested three additional methods for particle pairing (detailed in Appendix~\ref{app:pairing}): stepwise kinematic fitting, kinematic fitting with $\rho$ resonance mass constraint, and kinematic fitting with momentum direction.
+Among the methods tested, joint kinematic fitting achieves the highest accuracy.
+Therefore, all subsequent steps are based on the data selected using this method.}